pdksu/classroom-music/README.md

 1. Sched_db.daybells : the conversion of query output to a dictionary for scheduling depends on the content of `merge.txt` so if it is edited, this conversion row must be updated in the code.

-## ToDo

-1. include room numbers and a self-aware room number for the pi.